-- The main aim is to present a short history of evolution of the term equality by studying the idea as propounded by the likes of Hobbes, Rousseau, Hume, Hart, Stoics, Cicero followed by the ideas of the utilitarian's, Kantians and the Marxists. - The students will be familiar with the different types of equality like the formal equality, political equality and equality of opportunity.
+- understand the short history of evolution of the term equality by studying the idea as propounded by the likes of Hobbes, Rousseau, Hume, Hart, Stoics, Cicero followed by the ideas of the Utilitarian's, Kantians and the Marxists. - familiar with the different types of equality like the formal equality, political equality and equality of opportunity.

 Equality has occupied a pivotal position in the history of moral and political philosophy and Aristotle had warned rightly that it had been a cause of many a wars.
 According to Richard Henry Tawney, who was greatly influenced by Rousseau, felt that inequality was very easy and it was akin to floating with the tide, whereas, equality was much more difficult as it was like swimming against the tide.
 Sartori, described equality as a protest par excellence, for it epitomised and stimulated revolt against fate and chance, against accidental disparity, which crystallised privilege and unjust power.

 Equality is a very complex concept, implying on the one hand sameness and justice on the other.
 One should comprehend at the outset that demands for equality never embodies desire for absolute equality.
 In the demand for equality, there is a burning desire to undo the social and economic disparities that has been caused by unjust social arrangements, without disrespecting the natural differences in human capacities and talents.
-Sushila Ramaswamy pointed out, that the concern of most political theories is how to create equality while accepting the natural inequalities and to try and ensure equality without violating on infringing on liberty and individuality.
+Sushila Ramaswamy pointed out, that the concern of most political theories is how to create equality while accepting the natural inequalities and to try and ensure equality without violating on liberty and individuality.

-4.3 Liberal notion of Equality
+4.3 Liberal Notion of Equality